vee1e/ctftimer.curses/README.md

 # ctftimer.curses

-A terminal-based interactive calculator to compute a custom **team rating** using a weighted formula.
+A terminal-based interactive calculator to compute a custom CTFtime **team rating** using a weighted formula.
 Built with Python and `curses`.

 ## Features